Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson6.md

 The façade pattern is implemented when common tasks can be performed without calling components having any dependency on the underlying objects or their supporting data types.

 In addition, consider whether additional Facades would add value: You may decide to implement more than one facade to provide subsets of functionality for different purposes.

+For example, if you notice a facade has functionality that some classes use and other functionality that other classes use, consider splitting it into two or more facades.

 ##### - Simplified Example -